kashafali8/kashafali8/README.md

 ### Hi, I'm Kashaf Ali 👋

-🌱 I'm a graduate student at Duke University in the Master of Interdisciplinary Data Science Program (MIDS).
+🌱 I'm a Data Scientist and Machine Learning Engineer with a Master’s in Data Science from Duke University and over six years of industry experience.
+I specialize in designing and deploying large-scale data and ML pipelines, leading end-to-end data initiatives, and mentoring cross-functional teams.

 💞️ I’m interested in Data-driven Storytelling, Deep Learning, Large Language Models and Computer Vision.